Key to 21st Century Space Transportation

 knowledge of the environment.

-Removing civil service support reduces launch OPS cost by 17 percent.
+Removing civil service support significantly reduces launch operations (OPS).
 Additional launch cost reductions are made by the following:

 · The CSS freighter will consolidate ground and flight operations at the launch site.
 The support launch team personnel will be responsible for both preflight and flight operations.